jamespro/eventregi/README.md

 - [x] Header: Remove AppBar
 - [x] Reginfo: send just user fields
 - [x] Reginfo: add field for regStatus - temp, active, or inactive
+- [x] Reginfo: put showcode into user record so we know what event they are registering for
+- [x] Reginfo: when checking email address, also check against same showcode
 ## Improvements / Optimizations
 - [ ] Nav: put text below step, to save space?
 - [ ] Layout: wider, taller?
 Test on mobile